Brick and Time: William Trent House Holds Steady in Trenton, NJ

 It could only be used as a museum, art gallery, or library.

 By 1934, work had begun.
-Crews pulled away later additions and patched the old brick.
+Workers took off the later additions and repaired the old brick.

 The wood floors and the stair rail stayed.
-Interior rooms were cleared, but the floor plan stayed the same.
+The rooms inside were cleared out, but the floor plan did not change.

 The goal was to restore it to its appearance around 1720.